sc-eQTLgen-consortium/WG1-pipeline-QC/docs/source/Imputation/SNP_Genotype_Imputation.rst

 If you have any questions or issues, feel free to open an issue_ or directly email Drew Neavin (d.neavin @ garvan.org.au)

+You previously :ref:`prepared the files <Imputation_Input-docs>` and :ref:`installed the software <Imputation_Software-docs>` required for the pipeline.
+Now we're ready to run the SNP imputation pipeline.

 Here's an outline of the general steps that will be taken by this pipeline:

 .. figure:: https://user-images.githubusercontent.com/44268007/131951722-ea3eb43b-83d5-4a2c-9091-31bfb1f486de.png